tanyaweaver/python-dev-accelerator/_sources/assignments/day12/fabric.txt

     [fabrictests]
     heffalump:fabrictests cewing$

+If you see error output at this point, there is something wrong with how you've set up ssh access to your machine.
+Please ask for help from a TA or your instructor.

 Each function we define in a fabfile can perform a task on our behalf on the specified host.
 These tasks can range from the simple to the highly complex.
 In essence, you can think of ``fabric`` as supplying a way to encapsulate standard